Gluten Development

 | Biscuits | Tender, layered | Cut in cold fat; fold like a letter, handle minimally |

-| Cakes | Light, tender crumb | Use cake flour (7-8% protein); do not overmix |
+| Cakes | Light, tender crumb | Use cake flour (7-8% protein); don't overmix |

-| Pancakes/crêpes | Tender, not chewy | Mix until just combined; lumps are fine |
+| Pancakes/crepes | Tender, not chewy | Mix until just combined; lumps are fine |

 | Muffins | Tender, dome shape | Mix wet and dry until barely combined |